 Small cell lung cancer

-Lung cancer symptoms closely resemble those of bronchitis or pneumonia.
-This is part of the reason why more than 70% of lung cancers are already in advanced stages before doctors find them, according to a 2015 review.
+Lung cancer symptoms can resemble those of bronchitis or pneumonia.
+This is part of the reason why more than

 The ACS recommend seeking consultation if the following symptoms become apparent: